fluent/fluent-bit-docs/getting_started/routing.md

 # Routing

-Routing is a core feature that allows to __route__ your data to one or multiple destinations.
+Routing is a core feature that allows to __route__ your data through Filters and finally to one or multiple destinations.

 ![](../imgs/flb_workflow_routing.jpg)